ramblingadam/nasapod/README.md

 # The Universe Console
-### Powered by NASA

-A responsive web app with a delightfully themed UI which allows the user to browse NASA's Astronomy Photo of the Day archive.
-Supports both videos and photos.
+A responsive web app with a retro sci-fi themed UI which allows the user to browse a vast library of astronomy photos and videos, along with detailed descriptions of each image to provide context for the wonder.
+New content available every day.
+Powered by NASA.

 ### [**Click here to check it out!**](https://ramblingadam.github.io/nasapod/)